simp/simp-doc/docs/security_conop/Appendix_SCTM.rst

      -
    * - AU-12
      - Audit Generation
-     - Audit and Accountability (a) Auditd provides the audit generation capability and is running on all SIMP systems by default. (b) The audit.rules files configures events that are audited. (c) The audit.rules applies the list of audit rules defined in SIMP Security Concepts document.
+     - Audit and Accountability
+     - a.
+Auditd provides the audit generation capability and is running on all SIMP systems by default.
-     -
+       b.
+The audit.rules files configures events that are audited.
+       c.
+The audit.rules applies the list of audit rules defined in SIMP Security Concepts document.
    * - AU-12(1)
      - Audit Generation (Control Enhancement)
      - Audit and Accountability